trajectory-invariants/invariants_mat/README.md

 - robust calculation of the corresponding moving frames: *Frenet-Serret frames* for the vector invariants and *Instantaneous Screw Axis frames* for the screw invariants
 - reconstruction of trajectories from the invariant descriptor

-Main contributors: Maxim Vochten, Ali Mousavi, Arno Verduyn (KU Leuven)
+Main contributors: Maxim Vochten, Ali Mousavi, Arno Verduyn, Riccardo Burlizzi (KU Leuven)

 ## Installation instructions